graycoreio/daffodil/libs/cart/guides/state.md

 # State

-`@daffodil/cart` provides a fully featured state library to streamline the management of an application's state as well as driver interaction.
+The cart module provides a fully featured state library to streamline the management of an application's state as well as driver interaction.
 The facade is an abstraction that provides all the functionality needed for standard use.
 It is the recommended way to interact with the Daffodil state layer.

-## Setting up `AppModule`
+## Setting up the root module
 To get started, import the `DaffCartStateModule` in `AppModule`.
 Next, import `StoreModule.forRoot({})`, which will be relevant later on when using the redux and state management features of the cart module.

 ```typescript